AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Definitions of Model Quality

 Returning to evaluation criteria, typically the first extension researchers explore beyond accuracy is runtime; there is a limit to user patience for any practical ML task, beyond which increased accuracy is not appreciated.
-Argued to have been largely ignored until the early 2000s~\cite{brso03}, the gradual inclusion of runtime into model-evaluation schemes~\cite{snla11, snla12, riab15, caab17, ab17} may have mirrored the development of the user-focussed KDD paradigm and the maturation of HPO, e.g.~the shift of AutoML from lengthy academic experiments to public-use toolkits.
-Of course, observing the development time of an ML pipeline and its ML components is trivial, while meta-learning techniques have been proposed to transfer accumulated knowledge to new estimates~\cite{huxu14, maka17}.
+Argued to have been largely ignored until the early 2000s~\citep{brso03}, the gradual inclusion of runtime into model-evaluation schemes~\citep{snla11, snla12, riab15, caab17, ab17} may have mirrored the development of the user-focussed KDD paradigm and the maturation of HPO, e.g.~the shift of AutoML from lengthy academic experiments to public-use toolkits.
+Of course, observing the development time of an ML pipeline and its ML components is trivial, and meta-learning techniques have been proposed to make runtime estimates based on the transfer of previously accumulated experience~\citep{huxu14, maka17}.
+As a side note, runtime here refers to model development costs; latency as part of model deployment is discussed in Section~\ref{Sec:Resource}.

 Beyond accuracy and runtime, many performance metrics have been proposed for ML solutions, although, to date, consolidative surveys are largely absent.
 In part, this is because many proposals are only applicable to restrictive subsets of use cases, or have at least been coupled tightly to particular contexts.
-For instance, FE transformations can be judged based on associated errors and tuning time, but optimising feature-selection percentage, i.e.~preferencing fewer features~\cite{waso13, pale17}, is specific to AutoFE pipeline segments.
-As another example, an automated learning system for semi-supervised learning (Auto-SSL) uses SVM-reminiscent `large margin separation' as a criterion for HPO, where inflow data is mostly unlabelled~\cite{liwa19}.
+For instance, FE transformations can be judged based on associated errors and tuning time, but optimising feature-selection percentage, i.e.~preferencing fewer features~\citep{waso13, pale17}, is specific to AutoFE pipeline segments.
+As another example, an automated learning system for semi-supervised learning (Auto-SSL) uses SVM-reminiscent `large margin separation' as a criterion for HPO, where inflow data is mostly unlabelled~\citep{liwa19}.
 Furthermore, as adaptation research into streaming data and changing contexts continues, it is likely that evolving AutonoML systems will require new descriptors for the quality of ML solutions, e.g.~metrics relating to temporal stability and robustness.